 Longer Processing time

 If each adoption used to take 1 year, and now it takes 2 years, then rather quickly we will see the number of completed adoptions each year decrease.
 With the advent of the Hague Convention, and other accreditation requirements (by the Department of State, or by foreign countries), we have seen the length of time it takes to adopt double.
 As a result, fewer adoptions occur each year.
+One way that foreign nations could decrease the wait time, while remaining compliant with the Hague convention, is to create a database registry of children in care.
+Limiting the wait time to one year, children could be made available for domestic adoption or foster care, while their legal documents and case is compiled.
+At the end of that year, these children would be immediately available and legally ready for international adoption.
+This would keep kids from spending years in institutional care.

 US Department of State Restrictions